marcm200/julia-tsa-core/README.md

 ## (4) Other iterating functions

-The iteration is simulated by computing a bounding box for a square A (a pixel) on the screen.
-The function `getBoundingBoxfA` does exactly that.
-It was built by splitting the quadratic iteration `z := z^2+c` in its real and imginary part and then using interval arithmetics on the real part of A [x0..x1] and the imaginary part of square A [y0..y1].
+The iteration is simulated by computing a bounding box for a square A (a pixel) on the screen. calculated by the function `getBoundingBoxfA`.
+It was built by splitting the quadratic iteration `z := z^2+c` in its real and imaginary part and then using interval arithmetics on the real part of A [x0..x1] and the imaginary part of square A [y0..y1].

-The file `_bounding_boxes_for_other_iterating_functions` in the repository contains function definitions that can be substituted for the current one in the main.cpp file to calculate other Julia sets with mathematical guarentee.
+The file `_bounding_boxes_other_iterating_functions` in the repository contains `getBoundingBoxfA` definitions that can be substituted for the current one in the main.cpp file to calculate other Julia sets with mathematical guarentee.
 Care however must be taken, that the computed values during bounding box evaluation be accurately representable at any time.
-E.g. if the corner x coordinate is 2^-16, a 3rd order polynomial will result in 2^-48 which can be represented, but a 4th order polynomial would result in 2^-64 which is underflow.
+E.g. if the corner x coordinate is 2^-16, a 3rd order polynomial will result in 2^-48 which can be represented, but a 4th order polynomial would result in 2^-64 which is not representable.
 In the latter case image width must be adapted appropriately.
-Long double (80 bit precision) could be used in that case with the cost of slowing the computation down.
+Long double, integer arithmetics or libraries providing arbitrary precision floating point could be used in that case.
-Best solution would be integer arithmetics or the use of an arbitrary precision library.

 Polynomials for which bounding boxes were included:
 - cubic z^3+c